willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ## How to uninstall Windows Mixed Reality

 ### How do I uninstall Windows Mixed Reality?

+1. Disconnect your headset from your PC.
+2. Close Mixed Reality Portal.
-Go to  **Start > Settings > Mixed Reality** and select "Uninstall".
-Make sure to disconnect your headset from your PC and close Mixed Reality Portal before uninstalling.
+2. Go to  **Start > Settings > Mixed Reality** and select "Uninstall".

 When you're ready to start using your headset again, plug it in, and Mixed Reality Portal will take you through setup.

 ### I got a "We couldn't finish uninstalling Windows Mixed Reality" message.

 This means that some files, including information about your environment, might still be on your computer.
-This can cause problems if you decide to reinstall Windows Mixed Reality later on.
-You can manually remove any remaining Windows Mixed Reality info from your PC by modifying the registry and using Windows PowerShell to run commands. **If you modify the registry incorrectly, serious problems might occur.
+This can cause problems if you decide to reinstall Windows Mixed Reality later.
+You can manually remove any remaining Windows Mixed Reality info from your PC by modifying the registry and using Windows PowerShell to run commands. _If you modify the registry incorrectly, serious problems might occur.
 Make sure to follow these steps carefully.
-For added protection, back up your registry before you modify it so you can restore it if a problem occurrs.** For more info, see [How to back up and restory the registry in Windows](https://support.microsoft.com/en-us/help/322756/how-to-back-up-and-restore-the-registry-in-windows).
+For added protection, back up your registry before you modify it so you can restore it if a problem occurrs._ For more info, see [How to back up and restory the registry in Windows](https://support.microsoft.com/en-us/help/322756/how-to-back-up-and-restore-the-registry-in-windows).

 To uninstall Windows mixed reality using these commands:
 1. Restart your PC.
 2. In the **Search** box, type "regedit" and then select **Yes**.
 3. Remove the following registry values: